 Quizlet: Text-Based AI Support

 Quizlet supports AI card generation from text.
-Paste your notes or text and the AI automatically generates question-answer pairs.
+Paste your notes and the AI produces question-answer pairs.
 However, it does not support direct generation from PDFs, images, videos, or audio.

 Quizlet's strength lies in its game-based study modes.
 With matching, test, and live competition modes, it offers engaging ways to study that help maintain motivation.
 It's especially well-suited for team-based learning and classroom use.